Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 Say you need a server with 8 CPU cores (and associated resources), running for 8 hours a day.
 On-premise you need to purchase that server, let's say it's £5,000.
 Obviously, you pay that cost regardless of how much you use the device, 8 hours per day, or 24.

-Don't take these figures as real, but just illustrative.
-Let's now say that to deploy the same server in the cloud would cost you 10p per hour.
+Don't take these figures as real just illustrative, but now let's say that to deploy the same server in the cloud would cost you 10p per hour.
 24 hours per day, 30 days per month, that's 720 hours, at 10p per hour, your server costs you £72 per month.
 That is obviously a much more attractive figure, in fact you'd have to use the cloud server for >69 months to match the cost of the in-premise server.

 But, we can go lower; If you only need the server for 8 hours per day, and let's assume only Monday-Friday, then 8 hours, times 20 days per month is 160 hours.
 10p per hour for 160 hours is just £16 per month.